bernas013/laravel-react-template/README.md

 ## Versions

 * Simple: A basic integration of Laravel and React.
-* Multi-language: An integration with multi-language support.
+* Tailwind: A basic integration of Laravel, React, and Tailwind CSS.

 ## Usage